- About Us

 The Ombudsman's Regional Awareness and Accessibility Program is intended to ensure awareness and accessibility to our services by regional and Aboriginal Western Australians.
 The Program commenced in 2009.

-The latest visit in the Program will be conducted in Geraldton in the the Mid West Region from 27 to 29 June 2018.
+The latest visit in the Program will be conducted in Katanning and Albany in the Great Southern Region and Manjimup in the South West Region from 20 to 22 November 2018.

 The Program includes complaint clinics where members of the public can bring their concerns to us (that had not been able to be resolved directly with public authorities), meetings with Aboriginal community members, and visits to, and liaison with, public authorities and community groups.